-Breeding birds in the area will potentially be disrupted by the noise and activity associated with construction; however, these impacts are considered temporary and localized, and are not anticipated to affect future nesting success.
+Similarly, removal of trees may impact roosting bats.
+Both birds and bats in the area will potentially be disrupted by the noise and activity associated with construction; however, these impacts are considered temporary and localized, and are not anticipated to affect future nesting success.